thwmakos/mnist-digit-rec-cpp/README.md

 ## Required to build (so far):
 - C++23
 - `doctest` unit testing library
-- Qt6 with the `Core, Gui, Quick, Qml` modules for the GUI
+- Qt6 with the `Core, Widgets` modules for the GUI

 ## Building
 - To train the network and evaluate accuracy on the test set use the `cli` target: